ilammy/ilammy.github.io/_drafts/birth-of-a-patch.md

 Here we see changes in `struct xf_rail_icon` which is introduced in the previous commit.
-It’s an artifact of a failed experiement.
+It's an artifact of a failed experiement.
 This struct can be defined correctly from the start.

 ```diff